Generic Coding with Help and Amalgamation Failure: Proof of Generic Coding with Help Theorem

-There are other applications of the Main Lemma besides the Generic Coding with Help Theorem.
-For example, in \cite{Hathaway2} the Main Lemma is used to prove the following: \begin{proposition} Assume $\ad^+$.
+As described in the introduction, here is the original kind of result for which the Main Lemma was created.
+A proof can be found in \cite{Hathaway2}. \begin{proposition} Assume $\ad^+$.
 Fix $a \in \baire$.
 Then there is a Borel (in fact, Baire class one) function $f_a : \baire \to \baire$ such that whenever $g : \baire \to \baire$ is a function whose graph is disjoint from $f_a$, then where $C \subseteq \mbox{Ord}$ is any $\infty$-Borel code for $g$. \end{proposition}

 The function $(a,x) \mapsto f_a(x)$ is Borel as well.